 - HP laptop red X on sound icon (but other laptop brands can also be impacted)

 - Red X no audio output device is installed (A variation of this error message states that no sound output devices were found and this can be seen even in the latest OS to be launched by Microsoft, Windows 11).

-The red x volume icon usually appears in Windows 10 and Windows 8.1 when either you have a hardware issue and your speakers are not working or in most of the cases there is a software malfunction after an update of the operating system due to the fact that not all the drivers you had are compatible with the new Windows 10, 8.1 or Windows 8 operating system you newly installed on your device.
+In most cases, there is a software malfunction after an update of the operating system due to the fact that not all the drivers you had are compatible with the operating system you newly installed on your device.

 - Check compatibility in Device Manager